FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Please log in if you want to rate questions.

-E) This space is symptomatic of increased intracranial pressure
+E) This space is part of the reason this patient died

 This answer is incorrect.